Biology

 Overall, we introduce the perspective that life may have required an early form of molecular “recognition” preceding, or occurring alongside, replication.
 This perspective may provide insight into how primitive identity mechanisms evolved into complex immune functions and could also guide future studies on molecular discrimination, rise of parasitism and early strategies for coping with environmental stress.

-Tozzi A. 2025.
+QUOTE AS: Tozzi A. 2025.
 Nugae -Was Immunity There First?
 A New Perspective On Life's Origin.
 DOI: 10.13140/RG.2.2.13691.22561

 LACKING RESOURCES AT THE ONSET OF LIFE: USING LINEAR LOGIC TO MODEL HOW LIFE BEGAN